 It is an underpass close to Eindhoven’s central railway station.
 Formerly known as the Dommeltunneltje, and named after the river running through the Dutch city, the 130-metre-long tunnel is used by pedestrians and cyclists.

 Nobody expects a silly walk

 Just as nobody expects the Spanish Inquisition, no one really anticipates seeing a photographer using a tripod while commuting to their place of work or studies.
 Perplexed glances from passing cyclists made that abundantly clear as I mooched about in the underpass at 6.30 in the morning.

-The Silly Walk Eindhoven is a tribute to John Cleese and the Ministry of Silly Walks sketch from the Monty Python’s Flying Circus television series.
+The Silly Walk Eindhoven is a tribute to John Cleese and the Ministry of Silly Walks sketch from Monty Python’s Flying Circus, a vintage television series.
 In that piece of classic British comedy, Cleese plays a civil servant who works at the Ministry of Silly Walks.

 Murals on the underpass wall depict Cleese kicking up his legs, carrying a briefcase and umbrella, and wearing a bowler hat.
 At the centre of the tunnel, in the scrolling font used on Monty Python’s Flying Circus opening credits, is the name of this offbeat attraction.
 Silly Walk Eindhoven is wedged between two high-kicking Cleeses.

 The creation is the work of Niels van Swaemen and Kasper van Leek, the talented street artists and designers behind Studio Giftig.
 It was unveiled in the spring of 2016.
 Locals are proud that John Cleese visited Eindhoven to declare the tunnel open.